Wills And Estate Planning In South Carolina

 The courts are useful to make changes to an existing irrevocable trust.
 Generally, the courts will be needed if the trust agreement does not provide the power for the trustee to make the changes or the instructions when changes can be made.
 There are times when changes to the trust or beneficiaries may be easily pursued, such as when the expense of continuing the trust defeats the purpose of the trust.

 Other times, for example when the trustee has breached his or her fiduciary duty, then changes to the trust may not be easily pursued.
-Sometimes, the courts can be helpful to force someone that does not want to deal with the trust to deal with the trust.
+Sometimes, the courts can be helpful to force someone that does not want to deal with the trust to do so.
 The court system remains a useful tool to make needed changes to a trust to ensure that the trust remains true to its original purpose.

-The process can be complex.
-This is why we offer a free consultations to assess your unique situation and tell you how we can help.
-Call 843-894-2377, or email us.
+The process can be complex, which is why we offer a free consultation to assess your unique situation and determine how we can help.
+Call 843-314-4202, or email us.
 Serving clients throughout South Carolina.